xshlc/carl-webapp/README.md

    - Cannot access `fs` or file system to download stuff locally from the client-side
-   - Idea: Pass the file from the client to the server in a different way than local saves
+   - Idea: Pass the file from the client to the server in a different way than local saves (`multer` and `formidable`)

 3. Using `multer` to intercept the file from the client side during

    - Multer doesn't directly save files from the browser/client side.
 Multer intercepts a request, parses the incoming form data, and extracts the files, saving them to the specified destination folder on the server.
-Issue 3:
+Issue
-  `multer` needs some sort of boundary http headers.
+     3: `multer` needs some sort of boundary http headers.
 Couldn't figure it out so...

 4. Working: `FormData` that's necessary to work with file uploads via HTTP/JSON.
    Successfully prints.